Cell Phones and Plans for Seniors

-For some, the perfect cell phone for seniors is prepaid.
+For some, the perfect phone is prepaid.
 This means that they can purchase only as many minutes as they will use.
-This makes it an affordable and easy to understand plan.
-TracFone offers their Senior Value cell phone which allows users to pay as little as $7/month for phone service and as little as $20 for the phone.
+This makes it an affordable option for those who call less or who prefer an easy to understand phone plan.

 AT&T's Cell Phone Plan Designed for Seniors

 AT&T offers no cell phone designed especially for seniors, but for millions of older individuals, this isn't the need as they are accustomed to using traditional cell phones and are quite comfortable with them.
 However, if a more simple phone is needed and you want to go with AT&T there are phones that might suit the need.
 I will talk about those below.

 What AT&T does offer is a cell phone plan that is designed for the typical needs of those aging customers who simply don't use their phone as much.
 Those who may be retired, whose children are grown, and who require smaller bundles of minutes and hope to realize the cost savings associated with the lower usage.

 - The Senior Nation plan offers users age 65 and older, 200 anytime minutes, 500 night and weekend minutes, and unlimited mobile-to-mobile calling for $29.99 per month.
 With this plan, the caller never pays roaming or long distance charges.
 Calls beyond the plan limit cost 45 cents per minute and a 2-year contract is required.

 - Of course, if you don't want to commit to a plan, AT&T offers prepaid plans with unlimited Talk & Text and 1GB of data for as low as $30/month.